dusk-network/docs-public/src/content/docs/learn/economic-information/tokenomics.md

 * **ICO**: Raised \$8 million in November 2018.
 The tokens were priced at $0.0404 during the ICO period.
 Private sale tokens comprise 50% of total supply, 10% DUSK BEP20 and 40% DUSK ERC20.
 * **Token Type**: ERC20 & BEP20.
 In the future, bridged to the Dusk protocol as the DUSK native currency.

+> **⚠️ IMPORTANT**
+> We are aware of the [plans to sunset the Binance Beacon Chain](https://www.binance.com/en/support/announcement/binance-will-support-the-bnb-beacon-chain-bep2-network-sunset-plan-9effc62ec5f74839a19f8554b5dbb349).
+The team is working on creating the necessary binding between BEP2 DUSK and BEP20 DUSK and will make an official announcement as soon as we've done so, with a comprehensive guide covering the necessary steps to perform the migration.

 ## Token Contract

 The DUSK token is available as an ERC20 on Ethereum, a BEP20 on Binance Smart Chain and a BEP2 token on Binance Beacon Chain.